ga4gh/gk-pilot/schema/clingen/def/ExtensionChromosome.rst

        *  - name
           - string
           - 0..1
-          - The name of the extension item, which must be 'Chromosome'.
+          - The name of the extension item, which must be 'chromosome'.
        *  - value
           - string
           - 0..1